-- After code is generated, copy/paste it beneath your infographic making it easier for the visitors to share it on their blog posts.
+- After the code is generated, copy-paste it beneath your infographic making it easier for the visitors to share it on their blog posts.

-You can distribute your infographic in following ways:
+You can distribute your infographic in the following ways:

-One way to submit your infographic is to hire a freelancer on any of the above mentioned site.
-While some sites might not accept it, you will still get massive amount of inbound links and web traffic.
+One way to submit your infographic is to hire a freelancer on any of the above-mentioned sites.
+While some sites might not accept it, you will still get a massive amount of inbound links and web traffic.
 If you’re still not sure, look at the image below:

 - You can submit infographic yourself with the help of easy guide by Quick Sprout.

 - There are plenty of sites that share documents where you can upload your infographics as well.
 For example, 4shared, Killer Infographics, and Scribd.com are good sources to get a traffic boost.